Luzones

 Japanese depiction of Luzones in 1671, Spanish colonial period of the Philippines.

 Luzones (Luções, /pt/; also Luzones in Spanish) was a demonym used by Portuguese sailors during the early 1500s, referring to the Kapampangan and Tagalog people who lived in Manila Bay, Philippines which was then called Lusong (Kapampangan: Lusung, Luçon).
 The term was also used for Tagalog settlers in Southern Tagalog region, where they created intensive contact with the Kapampangans.

 Eventually, the term "Luzones" would refer to the inhabitants of Luzon island, and later on, would be exclusive to the peoples of the central area of Luzon (now Central Luzon).

 None of the Portuguese writers who first used the term in the early 1500s had gone to Lusong themselves, so the term was used specifically to describe the seafarers who settled in or traded with Malay Archipelago at that time.
 The last known use of the Portuguese term in surviving records was in the early 1520s, when members of Ferdinand Magellan's expedition, notably Antonio Pigafetta, and Rodrigo de Aganduru Moriz used the term to describe seafarers from Lusong whom they encountered on their journeys.
 This included a "young prince" named Ache who would later become known as Rajah Matanda.

-There have proposals to rename the current Central Luzon region into Luzones or an abbreviation of the current provinces of the region.
+There have been proposals to rename the current Central Luzon region to Luzones or an abbreviation of the current provinces of the region.

 Primary sources and orthography

-Surviving primary documents referring to the Luzones (as Luções) include the accounts of Fernão Mendes Pinto (1614); Tomé Pires (whose written documents were published in 1944); and the survivors of Ferdinand Magellan's expedition, including expedition members Gines de Mafra and Rodrigo de Aganduru Moriz and the Italian scholar Antonio Pigafetta who served as the expedition's primary scribe, and published his account in 1524.
-There were also books from the Chinese Ming Dynasty which recorded the presence of a "Kingdom of Luzon" over Luzon island.
+Surviving primary documents referring to the Luzones (as Luções) include the accounts of Fernão Mendes Pinto (1614); Tomé Pires (whose written documents were published in 1944); and the survivors of Ferdinand Magellan's expedition, including expedition members Gines de Mafra, Rodrigo de Aganduru Moriz, and the Italian scholar Antonio Pigafetta who served as the expedition's primary scribe and published his account in 1524.
+There were also books from the Chinese Ming dynasty which recorded the presence of a "Kingdom of Luzon" over Luzon island.

 These original references deferred to the Portuguese orthography for the term, which spells it out Luções.
 Later authors, writing after English had become an official language of the Philippines, spell the term out using the English and Spanish orthography, "Luzones."